Astey Ladies

-Astey Ladies is a Bengali web series streaming on OTT platform hoichoi from 14 March 2019.
+Astey Ladies is a Bengali drama web series streaming on the OTT platform hoichoi starting on March 14, 2019.
 Hoichoi also released the dubbed version of the web series named Salon De Paris.
-This Bengali drama series starring Sandipta Sen, Saayoni Ghosh and Indrasish Roy in the central characters.
+The series stars Sandipta Sen, Saayoni Ghosh and Indrasish Roy as the central characters.

 Plot

 The story of Astey Ladies revolves around the lives of three women Megha, Tani & Lima whose lives depended on their beauty and styling parlour, Salon De Paris.
 Megha is a former school teacher and her husband does not believe in her dreams.
 Tani is a fighter – literally and figuratively – because of the cards life her dealt her.
 And Lima is a bundle of youthful energy and innocent charm.
 Together, they run the parlour, and there's nothing more important to them.
 But suddenly they face some financial issues that forced them to do something unthinkable – a jewellery heist!